fuzzywe/CODING/NEETCODE/VALID SUDUKO.md

             }
         }
 ```
-- This completes checking all the 3x3 sub-boxes.
+- **Explanation**: These end the loops for checking all 3x3 sub-boxes.
+At this point, all rows, columns, and sub-boxes have been checked.

 ```cpp
         return true;
     }
 };
 ```
-- If no duplicates were found in any row, column, or sub-box, the function returns `true`, meaning the board is valid.
+- **Explanation**: If no invalid conditions were found, the function returns `true`, indicating the Sudoku board is valid.

----
+- **Example**: If you input a valid Sudoku board, it will return `true`.

 ### Dry Run with Example: